berill98/welsh-memory-game/README.md

 - [GitHub](https://github.com/) - Used for storing code securely online.
 - [GitHub Pages](https://pages.github.com/) - Used for site hosting.

 ## Testing

 To view all testing documentation please refer to [TESTING.md](TESTING.md).

+I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.

 ## Deployment